MarcusAfolabi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. What about 2?

-3-twofiles: Bash script that displays the content of etc/passwd and /etc/hosts
+3-twofiles: Bash script that displays the content of etc/passwd and /etc/hosts.

+4. Last lines of a file

+4-lastlines: Bash script that displays the last 10 lines of /etc/passwd